coordinape/coordinape/README.md

 ## Running tests

-- Setup: Set `REACT_APP_ALCHEMY_ETH_MAINNET_API_KEY` in `.env` to the API-KEY of an RPC node with access to archive data.
+- Setup: Set `VITE_ALCHEMY_ETH_MAINNET_API_KEY` in `.env` to the API-KEY of an RPC node with access to archive data.
 It's used to set up a mainnet fork for the test environment
   - Could use your Alchemy Ethereum Mainnet RPC API-KEY

 For a one-off test run, run `pnpm test:ci`.
 This starts test instances of Hasura, Postgres, and the web app, populates them with test data, and runs both Jest and Cypress tests against them.